 A descriptive colour name matched to the fruit of the olive tree.
-The name came into use in the middle of the eighteenth century.
+The name came into use in the middle of the 18th Century.
 The first recorded use of olive drab as a colour name in English was in 1892.
 Drab is an older colour name, from the middle of the 16th Century.
 It refers to a dull light brown colour, the colour of cloth made from un-dyed homespun wool.
 It took its name from the old French word for cloth, drap.

 Paints are handmade in our factory and very slight colour variations may occur.
 The printed colour label on the tin is an approximation of the paint shade and a guide only.